logo

 About the Journal

-Boxcar Poetry Review is an online poetry journal showcasing the work of new and established poets with new issues appearing every other month.
+Boxcar Poetry Review is an online poetry journal showcasing the work of new and established poets with new issues appearing quarterly.
 What are we looking for?
 Simply the best poetry out there, be it lyric or narrative, or somewhere in between.
 Take us someplace new.
 Move us.
 Transport us.
 Run us over with a locomotive of brilliant imagery and voice.

 In addition to publishing outstanding poetry, we seek to raise the profile of the next generation of poets by featuring reviews of first books and interviews with first book poets.

-Poems from Boxcar Poetry Review appear in the 2006 Best of the Net Anthology (Sundress Press).
+Poems from Boxcar Poetry Review regularly appear in the Best of the Net Anthology (Sundress Press).
 We also nominate poems for the Pushcart Prize in Poetry.

 Masthead